hasanshanss/havhav/README.md

 # havhav
-The first social network in Caucasus designed for zoo-lovers :)
+The first social network in Caucasus designed for animal lovers :)